What is travel insurance?

-The type of cover you buy depends on three things; how many trips you are making within the next 12 months, where you are going and who you are travelling with.
+The type of cover you buy depends on three things: how many trips you are making within the next 12 months, where you are going, and who you are travelling with.

-How often do you travel?
-Single trip and annual trip
+Single trip vs annual trip cover

 The distinction between European and worldwide cover might seem simple, but some travel insurers have different ways of classifying your journey.

-Make sure you check your policy carefully before you buy to make sure your chosen destination is included.
+Make sure you check your policy carefully before you buy, to make sure your chosen destination is included.

-Who are you travelling with?
 Individual, couple or family cover

-Find out more: Finding cheap travel insurance
+- Find out more: best and worst travel insurance

 Travel insurance policies have a number of features that help cover you and your belongings while you're on holiday.
-Here are some of the most important.

 Emergency medical cover

-Cover you'll need: £2m for Europe and £5m worldwide
+Cover you'll need: £5m

-The amount you need may sound huge but the cost of hospital treatment abroad could be many hundreds of thousands of pounds.
+The amount you need may sound huge, but the cost of hospital treatment abroad or being repatriated to the UK for treatment could be many hundreds of thousands of pounds.

 With no travel insurance, you would have to pay your own medical bills in a country like the US – and this could be very expensive.

-By not being 100% clear (even if it involves a relative with a medical condition in the case of cancellation cover), you run the risk that your insurer may refuse to pay out.
+By not being 100% clear (even if it involves a relative with a medical condition, in the case of cancellation cover), you run the risk that your insurer may refuse to pay out.

 You'll also need to inform your insurer about any conditions that develop between taking out your policy and making the trip.

-Find out more: Medical conditions travel insurance reviews
+- Find out more: medical conditions travel insurance reviews

 Cancellation, curtailment and missed departure